CounterHack/mandrake/README.md

 # Usage

-To use this, the simplest way is to check out the source, install the Rust build environment (ie, `cargo`), and just use it right from the source tree.
+To use this, the simplest way is to check out the source, install the Rust build environment (i.e., `cargo`), and just use it right from the source tree.
 So far, we haven't really done any fancy releases.

-`mandrake` has two modes, implemented as subcommnds - either `code` or `elf`.
-You can run it with `--help` to see the full options, including for the
+Mandrake has two modes, implemented as subcommands - `code` and `elf`.
+Run Mandrake with `--help` to see the full options:
-subcommands:

 ```
 $ cargo run -- --help